Registering with Accessibility Services

 - Based on the initial appointment, students will receive accommodations specific to their needs.
 Where appropriate, students may be referred to other service providers.

-If you are a returning Glendon student with a permanent disability and wish to renew your accommodations you must re-register with the Accessibility Services Office.
-Your registration and accommodations expire every year, so make sure to renew your registration with Accessibility Services.
+If you are registered with accessibility services with a permanent disability and wish to renew your accommodations you must re-register with the Accessibility Services Office.
+Your accommodations expire every year, so make sure to renew your accommodations with Accessibility Services.

 Glendon Accessibility, Well-being and Counselling Centre